LucasOlmedo/buddybible/README.md

-# buddybible
+# ionicdocsApp
-A web app/site for reading the bible and leaning it a fun way.
+An app for accessing ionic docs.